Top.Mail.Ru

 Oh, Let the Merry Bells Ring Round, aria with chorus from the oratorio L’Allegro, il Penseroso ed il Moderato, HWV 55 (1740)

-Pena tiranna, aria from the opera Amadigi di Gaula, HWV 11 (1715)
+Pena tiranna, the aria of Dardano from the opera Amadigi di Gaula, HWV 11 (1715)

-Eternal Source of Light Divine, fragment from the Ode for the Birthday of Queen Anne, HWV 74 (1713)
+Eternal Source of Light Divine, fragment from the cantata Ode for the Birthday of Queen Anne, HWV 74 (1713)

-Alla Hornpipe, № 2 from the suite for orchestra The Water Music № 2 in D major, HWV 349 (1716–1717)
+The Water Music No. 2 in D Major, HWV 349 (1716–1717)

 He Saw the Lovely Youth, chorus from the oratorio Theodora, HWV 68 (1750)

-Piangerò la sorte mia, aria from the opera Giulio Cesare in Egitto, HWV 17 (1724)
+Piangerò la sorte mia, the aria of Cleopatra from the opera Giulio Cesare in Egitto, HWV 17 (1724)

 Ah!
-Stigie larve — Vaghe pupille, recitative and aria from the opera Orlando, HWV 31 (1733)
+Stigie larve — Vaghe pupille, the recitative and aria of Orlando from the opera Orlando, HWV 31 (1733)

 O Love Divine, thou Source of Fame, chorus from the oratorio Theodora, HWV 68 (1750)